PadmanabhanAshwin/PadmanabhanAshwin.github.io/about.md

 <img style="float: right;" src="/assets/img/posts/mynew.png">

-I am presently a Graduate Student in the School of Industrial Engineering at Purdue University, West Lafayette, IN.
+I'm presently a Graduate Student in the School of Industrial Engineering at Purdue University, West Lafayette, IN.
 My work mostly involves Machine Learning, Statistics, Data Visualization, Probability Theory and Heuristics.

 A bachelor's in Chemical Engineering, my exposure to Statistics began while working at one of India's largest petroleum refineries.
 My team focused on process improvement; experiments were designed to quantify cause-effect and functionality was sequentially added and A/B tested before deploying to production.